Rockies OF’s dad with ALS sees his son play at home in Texas

 While Hilliard didn’t know all of the details for how everything came together for his dad to see him play in Texas, he knows the Rangers helped find the a way “for them to get in and be socially distanced from anyone else, and have a little spot in the stadium.”

-His family was setting on the main concourse level, above the Rockies dugout on the third base side.
-That provided a good spot to view Hilliard playing left field and when the left-handed hitter came to bat.
+His family was sitting on the main concourse level, above the Rockies dugout on the third base side.
+That provided a good spot to view Hilliard playing left field and when the left-handed hitter came to bat and went 1 for 3 with a run scored.
 He was back in Texas for the first time since before spring training began in February.

 “It’s a little bit different, can’t really leave the hotel too much,” he said.